v8techit/Windows-Virtual-Desktop/lab01.md

 4. On the User page, enter information for this user

+**Note:** Make sure your username doesn't contain anything related to admin. **So don't use something like admin@mydomain.onmicrosoft.com.** As this will cause problems when deploying Windows Virtual Desktop.

 5. Make sure you add the Directory Role **Global Administrator** for this user.

 <img src="https://github.com/v8techit/WVD/blob/master/Media/user_create.PNG"/>